Is breakfast really the most important meal of the day? Or, is that idea just something we’ve been

 The only way this could happen is if the intermittent fasting causes unique metabolic changes.

 One theory is that intermittent fasting increases adiponectin, which increases metabolic rate.
-Another possibility is that the fasting simulates epinephrine secretion, which would also raise resting metabolic rate, but this has not been proven yet.
+Another possibility is that the fasting stimulates epinephrine secretion, which would also raise resting metabolic rate, but this has not been proven yet.

 For overweight individuals with type 2 diabetes, a time-restricted fasting protocol for just two weeks caused a significant reduction in body weight, fasting glucose and post-meal increases in blood sugar, which leads me to the metabolic health benefits of intermittent fasting.